PlusToolkit/PlusLib/src/Utilities/SeekCamera/README.md

 This module allow you to use the Infrared Thermal Seek Pro Camera.

+To use the Seek Camera you have to install libusb library.

-First, you have to execute install.sh with sudo privileges to grant the privileges to access to the camera.
+Then, you have to execute install.sh with sudo privileges to grant the privileges to access to the camera.

 ./sudo install.sh